Aziz-Ru/CSE-Degree/SE/Testing.md

 #### Control flow testing

 Control flow testing is a structural testing strategy.
-This testing technique comes under white box testing.
+Control flow testing is a testing technique to determine the execution order of statements or instructions of the program through a control structure.It is mostly used in unit testing.

 ####  Statement Coverage